TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Format           Description
 ------           -----------
 Standard         Standard Quake map file
-Valve            Valve map file (like Standard, but with different texture info per face) Quake2           Quake 2 map file
+Valve            Valve map file (like Standard, but with more control over texture mapping) Quake2           Quake 2 map file with Standard style texture info Quake2 (Valve)   Quake 2 map file with Valve style texture info Quake3 (Valve)   Quake 3 map file with Valve style texture info Quake3 (legacy)  Quake 3 map file with Standard style texture info Hexen2           Hexen 2 map file (like Quake, but with an additional, but unused value per face)

-Quake2 (Valve)   Quake 2 map file in Valve format Quake3           Quake 3 map file (with brush primitives) Quake3 (Valve)   Quake 3 map file in Valve format Quake3 (legacy)  Quake 3 map file (without brush primitives) Hexen2           Hexen 2 map file (like Quake, but with an additional, but unused value per face)
+Note that the "Quake3" format, which will include Quake 3 brush primitives support, is not yet fully implemented and so is omitted from the list above.
+The "Quake3 (Valve)" format is as expressive for texture placement as the brush primitives format, but "Quake3 (Valve)" cannot be used to read existing map files that contain brush primitives.
+Also note that none of the Quake 3 formats yet support patch meshes.

 Each entry of the array must have the following structure: